 This is what I see when I open the app (just like on my mobile phone!).

-You can do everything you would normally do on your mobile phone:
+You can do many things that you would normally do on your mobile phone:

 - Watch and record Instagram Stories, add text, draw on the screen and add stickers